junfu1115/DANet/README.md

    DANet101 on cityscapes val set (mIoU/pAcc): **79.93/95.97** (ss) and **81.49/96.41** (ms)

+## We will release the code for training in the next few days!

 ## Citation
 If DANet is useful for your research, please consider citing: